jillesvangurp/jsonj/README.md

 - Both `SimpleIntMapJsonObject` and `JsonObject` use UTF8 byte arrays for storing String primitive values.
 This is more efficient than Java's own String class, which uses utf-16.

 # Changelog
+- 2.42
+  - Make sure deepClone and immutableClone use the same JsonObject class as the object being cloned.
+This solves some performance issues where it regresses to using JsonObject instead of MapBasedJsonObject when cloning a big instance.
 - 2.41
   - Smarter handling of numeric strings.
 You can now use `asInt()`, `asDouble()`, etc on quoted numeric values without failing with a type exception.
 - 2.40